The next state we’re visiting is WA, so it got me wondering: what is the speed limit for towing a caravan in Australia state by state?

 So I checked the New South Wales Roads and Maritime Services’ Towing Page…

-From the horse’s mouth, these are the towing rules:Who do these apply to?
+If you read this in isolation, then you’d think that these are the towing rules:Who do these apply to?

 “The information on this page applies to vehicles not exceeding 4.5 tonne gross vehicle mass (GVM).”